Vankata453/supertux-launcher/README.md

 * [Electron](https://github.com/electron/electron) - the main module that the launcher is mostly built on.

-* [Bootstrap](https://github.com/twbs/bootstrap) - used to help with modern CSS and JS front-end appearance in various ways.
+* [Bootstrap](https://github.com/twbs/bootstrap) - used to help with modern front-end appearance in various ways.

 * [wget-improved](https://github.com/bearjaws/node-wget) - used for GitHub download requests, because they use redirects.